 Hearings are typically conducted by telephone.
 This is for the convenience of the claimant, employer, and any witnesses who may participate in the hearing.
 You may request that the hearing be conducted in person.
 You must make your request known at the time you file your appeal or, at the earliest possible time, prior to the hearing.
 The appeals referee will review the case file and determine if the request for an in-person hearing will be granted.

-Participants in a telephone hearing will be instructed to call the Appeals Section ten minutes before the time of the hearing.
+Participants in a telephone hearing will be instructed to call the Appeals Section any time before 3:00p.m.
+CDT the work day before the date of the hearing.
 A toll-free telephone number to be used for this call is listed on your notice of hearing.
 Be prepared to give the telephone number where you can be reached and to give the name(s) and telephone number(s) of the witnesses who will testify on your behalf.
-The appeals referee will call back participants and conference these parties in for the hearing.
+The appeals referee will call all participants and conference these parties in for the hearing.

 If your hearing is being conducted in person, be sure to report to the designated location at least ten minutes prior to the start of the hearing.
 The hearing notice will state the location of the hearing.